 On December 29 2015, David Dungay Jr died in Sydney’s Long Bay Prison Hospital after being violently manouvered by corrective service officers, held face down and sedated because he refused to stop eating a rice cracker.

-Today, the coroner’s findings into the death of David were revealed.
+Today, the coroner’s findings and Recommendations into the death of David were revealed.
 Outside the NSW State Coroner’s Court at Lidcombe stood the 26-year-old Dungatti man’s family members and supporters who shouted “You say accident, we say murder” as they waited for NSW deputy coroner Derek Lee to present the state’s findings on his death.
 By 10am, Courtroom 1 overflowed with David’s family members, legal personnel alongside Greens MP David Shoebridge and NSW Corrective Services Commissioner Peter Severin.
 Next door, Courtroom 2 held various media personnel set to report the Coronial inquest and the Dungay family’s supporters.

 A mandatory inquest into the findings of David Dungay Jr’s death was held as David was in lawful custody at the time of his death.
 The NSW Coroner’s Court stated that the purpose of this inquest was not to penalise or punish any individual but rather to reflect and seek opportunities for improvement.